 You're Smart Enough.
 You Work Hard Enough.
 You're Still Drowning.

 Genuinely free, no card.
-In your inbox in 30 seconds.
+Inbox in 30 seconds.
 Unsubscribe whenever.

-Join hundreds of academics already getting ahead with our free guides.
-This one will catapult your productivity.
+Join hundreds of academics already getting ahead with my free guides.

-Let me guess how the weeks typically go.
-You're exhausted with all the things on your mind.
+Let me guess how your weeks typically go.
+You're exhausted with too many things on your mind.
 The to-do list never gets shorter.
 And the second you stop working, the guilt shows up.

 The Academic OS Quick Start (+ bonus tools)

 Three tiny daily moves I call "WWW" (you'll discover why).
 It's all built as a flywheel so each one makes the next one better.
-It comes with a week-long tracker and the research on why it works.
-You'll get the whole thing in about thirty seconds.
+And it comes with a week-long tracker and the background research on why it works for the nerds.

 + Power Audit (web app)